hyperledger/aries-rfcs/features/0434-outofband/README.md

 Using a standard out-of-band message encoding allows for easier interoperability between multiple projects and software platforms.
 Using a URL for that standard encoding provides a built in fallback flow for users who are unable to automatically process the message.
 Those new users will load the URL in a browser as a default behavior, and may be presented with instructions on how to install software capable of processing the message.
 Already onboarded users will be able to process the message without loading in a browser via mobile app URL capture, or via capability detection after being loaded in a browser.

-The standard out-of-band message format is a URL with a Base64URLEncoded json object as a query parameter.
+The standard out-of-band message format is a URL with a **Base64Url** encoded json object as a query parameter.

+Please note the difference between [Base64Url](https://datatracker.ietf.org/doc/html/rfc4648#section-5) and [Base64](https://datatracker.ietf.org/doc/html/rfc4648#section-4) encoding.

 The URL format is as follows, with some elements described below: